 Established in 2004, the Center for Women’s Justice (CWJ) is a recognized leader in the struggle to end injustices perpetrated against women in the name of religion.
 In Israel, where there are two government-funded court systems—civil and rabbinic—only rabbinic courts can decide matters concerning marriage and divorce.
+CWJ is first to recognize strategic opportunities to intercede ripe with potential to make a difference.
 Our pioneering legal solutions address the problems that occur when policies and rulings of Israel’s rabbinic establishment violate the basic rights of women to equality and self-determination.

 CWJ employs a three-pronged approach to bring about lasting social change that benefits all Israeli women: